Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 - `nonInclusionLeaf` for a leaf node not matching the requested key
 - `nonInclusionParent` for a parent node that lacks the desired child

-The `elements` array consists of the copath of the terminal node, in bottom-to-top order.
+The `elements` array consists of the copath of the terminal node in bottom-to-top order.
 That is, the terminal node's sibling would be first, followed by the terminal node's parent's sibling, and so on.
 In the event that a node is not present, an all-zero byte string of length `Hash.Nh` is listed